MastaChicken/Group-Project/frontend/README.md

 By default, the server runs on [http://localhost:3000](http://localhost:3000).

 If port 3000 is unaviable, the next free port will be used.

+The development server will run ESLint and compile TypeScript files on file change.

 ### VSCode